ColleenQue/Word-Boss/README.md

 Child has access to help to make the game easier.

 #### Multiple Choice Feature
 Take a multiple choice quiz.
 Parents and Children are able to take a multiple choice quiz that shows whether they get it correct or not.
 If a child gets it correct, their score then gets incremented.
+Note that the correct and level only account for the number of correct answers to multiple choice.

 ### Leaderboard Feature
 See who has answered the most amount of questions correctly.
 Child users will be compared to other child users.
 This score is taken from the Multiple Choice Quiz.